 Collecting external data also makes it possible to generate insights on who buys your products and when.
 You can also analyze customer feedback on products that have already been released into the world, as well as perceived gaps in the market.
 That includes invaluable information such as social media posts and online reviews, which would have taken far too long to scour in the past.
 With the right technology, though, you can glean insights swiftly, informing the next round of product development.

-Consumer brands and retail outlets have been some of the most enthusiastic converts to AI and ML innovations.
+Consumer brands and retail outlets have been some of the most enthusiastic converts to AI and ML innovations and have the alternative data use cases to prove it.
 These technologies are used to anticipate demand, tailor promotions, understand consumer behavior, drive sales, and segment campaigns with impressive precision.

 These approaches aren’t limited to behind-the-scenes, they also take place in-store.
 For example, at Walmart, AI robots scan shelves looking for items that are missing or need to be restocked, as well as price tags to be changed.
 Sephora employees now wield handheld scanners that use machine learning algorithms to match each customer’s skin tone with a huge, nuanced library of makeup colors.
 Activities like that boost operational efficiency, improve customer service and strengthen customer loyalty.